 CCC projects will provide lasting value to the local community.
 The initial program elements include:

-• Community Car Charge Station (Free, wind generated, energy direct to Electric vehicles)
+• Community Car Charge Station (Free wind energy direct to Electric vehicles)

 • Upgraded telecommunications

-• Funded projects for community (CFA, Schools, Sporting clubs)
+• Funded projects for the community (CFA, Schools, Sporting clubs)

 All planned turbines will be located more than 1km from homes, including those on adjacent properties.
 Through the investigation phase of the project, Fera will seek to minimise the impacts of planned turbines and work closely with homeowners that are situated 2 – 3 km from a turbine.
 Please contact us to discuss your property, and we can arrange a meeting to discuss and minimise the impacts of the project to your property.